KastnerRG/Read_the_docs/docs/project3.rst

 For this demo, your will create an IP for the DFT 1024, and run it from the Jupyter notebook using two DMAs.
 You need to follow the :doc:`Lab 2b: Axistream Multiple DMAs<axidma2>`' example, with the only difference being that you will have 2 inputs and 2 outputs instead of 2 inputs and 1 output.
 Therefore you will have to enable read and write for both the DMAs, which is different from the lab instructions.

-You will additionally need to change the depth of your interface ports to 1024 (you can read more about that `here <https://www.xilinx.com/html_docs/xilinx2017_4/sdaccel_doc/jit1504034365862.html>`_).
+You will additionally need to change the depth of your interface ports (you can read more about that `here <https://www.xilinx.com/html_docs/xilinx2017_4/sdaccel_doc/jit1504034365862.html>`_).

 Note that the DTYPE struct in this project is exactly like the axis_t typedef we used in Lab 2b, containing a float (data) and an int (last).